-Council is recommended to:
+The Audit Committee is invited to:

-- a) Note the agreement of Midlothian Council Audit Committee on 24 June 2024, following the 18-month initial period, to the continuation of the Chief Internal Auditor Shared Service on an ongoing basis. - b) Approve the continuation of the Chief Internal Auditor Shared Service between Midlothian and East Lothian Council on an ongoing basis. - c) Note that flexibility will be considered as part of the ongoing Internal Audit annual planning process to widen the agreement to the sharing of Internal Audit and Counter Fraud resource staffing, when the potential allows.
+- a) Note the agreement of Midlothian Council Executive team and East Lothian Council Executive team have agreed following the, 18 month initial period, to the continuation of the Chief Internal Auditor shared service on an ongoing basis. - b) Approve the Continuation of the Chief Internal Auditor Shared Service between Midlothian and East Lothian Council on an ongoing basis. - c) Note that flexibility will be considered as part of the ongoing annual planning process for Internal Audit to widen the agreement to the potential sharing of Internal Audit and Counter Fraud resource staffing when the potential allows.